Listeriosis

 • Culture

-Listerial infections are diagnosed by culture of blood or cerebrospinal fluid.
-The laboratory must be informed when L. monocytogenes is suspected because the organism is easily confused with diphtheroids.
+Listerial bacteremia or meningitis are diagnosed by culture of blood or cerebrospinal fluid.
+The laboratory must be informed when L. monocytogenes is suspected because the organism is easily confused with diphtheroids (Corynebacteria).
+Stool cultures are not usually indicated for the diagnosis of gastrointestinal infections.

-In all listerial infections, IgG agglutinin titers peak 2 to 4 weeks after onset.
+In all listerial infections, IgG agglutinin titers peak 2 to 4 weeks after onset but have limited utility in clinical decision-making.

 Treatment of Listeriosis